 What does this mean for businesses?

-Because consumers have significantly adapted their online behavior and purchases, businesses must also respond to the changing needs and expectations of the market.
+Because consumers have significantly adapted their online behaviour and purchases, businesses must also respond to the changing needs and expectations of the market.
 In short, the accelerated shift towards digital adoption must not only happen on a retail level, but on a business level.

 A crucial component for SMEs to adopt is digital financial services.